forgemo/multimodal-transport-nodes/README.md

     sudo apt-get install wget build-essential zlib1g-dev

-Now you can execute the script for the country of you choice.
+Now you can execute the script for a country of your choice.

 It will:
  1. Download raw OSM and Geonames files